The Exact Factorizations of Almost Simple Groups: Preliminaries

-Unless otherwise specified, all groups are assumed to be finite.
-The basic group-theoretic notation in this paper is standard and is the same as in~\cite{LPS1990}.
-For group isomorphisms, we will write `$=$' instead of `$\cong$' when there is no confusion.

-For a factorization $G=HK$, the factor $K$ is called a \emph{supplement} of $H$ in $G$.
-A subgroup $H$ of an almost simple group $G$ is said to be a \emph{factor} of $G$ if there exists a core-free supplement $K$ of $H$ in $G$.
+The basic group-theoretic notation in this paper is standard, see for example \cite{CCNPW1985} and \cite{LPS1990}.
+A core-free subgroup $H$ of an almost simple group $G$ is said to be a \emph{factor} of $G$ if there exists a core-free supplement $K$ of $H$ in $G$.